kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-2.md

 y = df['auxiliary_costs'].isna().tolist()
 ```

-We get confirmation, that there were missing values in the `auxiliary_costs`
+We get confirmation that there were missing values in the `auxiliary_costs`
 column before cleaning.
 We only found these by going through the list of unique
 values in that column earlier.
 After the removal of any alphabetic characters in
 the column, value 'keine Angabe' was replaced with *NaN* by pandas.
 As mentioned